greenelab/deep-review/sections/03_categorize.md

 challenge, researchers addressing different subtasks have employed different strategies.

-The first strategy repurposes features extracted from natural photographs by deep learning for new purposes.
+The first strategy repurposes features extracted from natural photographs by deep learning, such as ImageNet [@tag:Russakovsky2015_imagenet], for new purposes.
 Diagnosing diabetic retinopathy through color fundus images became an area of focus for deep learning researchers after a large labeled image set was made publicly available during a